kongondo/DashboardNotes/README.md

-# dashboardnotes
+# Dashboard Notes
-A module for posting messages in a ProcessWire admin for remote collaboration and developer support.
+A module for posting messages in a ProcessWire admin for remote collaboration and development support.